-In May this year Colker returns to the London for the first time in seven years as she brings her latest work, the acclaimed Dog Without Feathers to Southbank Centre.
-Ahead of this much anticipated performance Colker kindly took time out from her pre-tour schedule to speak with us about her latest work, the inspiration behind it and its meticulous preparation.
+In May 2019 Colker returned to London for the first time in seven years as she brought her latest work, the acclaimed Dog Without Feathers to the Southbank Centre.
+Ahead of this much anticipated performance Colker kindly took time out from her pre-tour schedule to speak with us about this latest work, the inspiration behind it and its meticulous preparation.

 Growing up in Brazil you played the piano and volleyball, was dance a natural way in which to marry your interests of music and the collective movement of sport?